iVis-at-Bilkent/chise.js/README.md

  * `changeBackgroundImage(param)` Do/Undo/Redo function for 'changeBackgroundImage' undo redo command.
  * `updateInfoboxObj(param)` Do/Undo/Redo function for 'updateInfoboxObj' undo redo command.
  * `fitUnits(param)` Do/Undo/Redo function for 'fitUnits' undo redo command.
+ * `changeMapType(param)` Do/Undo/Redo function for 'setMapType' and 'getMapType' functionalities.

  * `cloneHighDegreeNode(node)` It creates a number of clones of the given node corrosponding to all node edges.
 Useful when there are many edges connected to the node (high degree node)